grafana/loki/docs/sources/operations/query-acceleration-blooms.md

 [Building and querying blooms](#building-and-querying-blooms) section below.

 The Bloom Planner runs as a single instance and calculates the gaps in fingerprint ranges for a certain time period for a tenant for which bloom filters need to be built.
-It dispatches these tasks to its queue and later on, sends the tasks to the available builders.
+It dispatches these tasks to the available builders.
 The planner also applies the [blooms retention](#retention).

-The Bloom Builder is a stateless horizontally scalable component and can be scaled independently of the planner to fulfill the demand of the queue size.
+The Bloom Builder is a stateless horizontally scalable component and can be scaled independently of the planner to fulfill the processing demand of the created tasks.

 You can find all the configuration options for these components in the [Configure section for the Bloom Builder][bloom-build-cfg].
 Refer to the [Enable Query Acceleration with Blooms](#enable-query-acceleration-with-blooms) section below for